Iris Café

 OMF Japan describes Iris Café as a low-pressure space where people engage with faith far more naturally than they would stepping into a church.
 The bridge model — documented and working in Japan.

-Read the OMF article →Saitama, Japan
+Read the OMF article →Chino, CA → Saitama, Japan

-Partner with us →Basilea Community Solutions brings together a café operator, a pastoral team, and an oversight structure — and makes sure each one can do their job without carrying someone else's.
+We bring together café operators, pastoral teams, and an oversight structure — making sure each one can do their job without carrying someone else's.
+Role separation from day one.
+The café runs like a café.
+The church is led like a church.

 In Japan, walking into a church is a significant social act.
 Walking into a café isn't.
 OMF Japan describes café ministry as a non-intimidating space where people engage with faith far more naturally than they would in a church.[6]